Arakan Rohingya Salvation Army

-The Arakan Rohingya Salvation Army (ARSA; 𐴀𐴝𐴌𐴏𐴝), formerly known as Harakah al-Yaqin (حركة اليقين; 𐴀𐴝𐴥𐴓𐴘𐴝𐴑𐴞𐴕), is a Rohingya insurgent group active in northern Rakhine State, Myanmar.
-According to a December 2016 report by the International Crisis Group, it is led by Ataullah abu Ammar Jununi, a Rohingya man who was born in Karachi, Pakistan, and grew up in Mecca, Saudi Arabia.
+The Arakan Rohingya Salvation Army (ARSA; 𐴀𐴝𐴌𐴏𐴝), formerly known as Harakah al-Yaqin (حركة اليقين; 𐴀𐴝𐴥𐴓𐴘𐴝𐴑𐴞𐴕), is a Rohingya insurgent group originating from northern Rakhine State, Myanmar.
+According to a December 2016 report by the International Crisis Group, it is led by Ataullah abu Ammar Jununi, a Rohingya man who was born in Karachi, Pakistan, and grew up in Saudi Arabia.
 Other members of its leadership include a committee of Rohingya émigrés in Saudi Arabia.
+Ataullah and the group's leadership have allegedly received military training from the Pakistani Taliban.

 Myanmar's Anti-Terrorism Central Committee declared ARSA a terrorist group on 25 August 2017 in accordance with the country's counter-terrorism law.
 ARSA is also considered a terrorist group by Malaysia.

 ARSA has been accused by Myanmar's government of being involved with and subsidised by foreign Islamists, despite there being no firm evidence proving such allegations.
 ARSA subsequently released a statement on 28 August 2017, calling government allegations against it as "baseless" and claiming that its main purpose is to defend the rights of Rohingyas.
 Despite this claim, ARSA members have been arrested for murders and acts of arson against other Rohingyas, particularly community leaders, residing in Bangladesh.

 History

 Prior to 2016

 According to an ARSA spokesperson, the group was founded as Harakah al-Yaqin (lit.
 'Faith Movement') in 2013, following the 2012 Rakhine State riots.
 A former member of ARSA described how he was recruited by the group's leader, Ataullah abu Ammar Jununi, three years prior to the attacks in October 2016.
-Ataullah had approached villagers, asking for five to ten recruits to join his group and telling them that the time had come to "stop the mistreatment of the Rohingya people".
+Jununi had approached villagers, asking for five to ten recruits to join his group and telling them that the time had come to "stop the mistreatment of the Rohingya people".
 Prior to the October 2016 attacks, ARSA had merely patrolled villages armed with bamboo sticks, making sure that villagers prayed at mosques.
 According to Rohingya locals and Burmese security officials, the group had again began approaching Rohingya men from various villages for recruitment six months prior to its first attack in October 2016, this time with the intention of training them across the border in Bangladesh for a future attack in Myanmar.